 Supported Charities

-I.T.P. are proud to be associated with The Born Free Foundation, Great Ormond Street Children's Hospital and The National Association For The Relief Of Apnoea.
-These three charities are the current charities supported by I.T.P.’s charitable collection programs.
+I.T.P. are proud to be associated with The Born Free Foundation and Great Ormond Street Children's Hospital.
+These two charities are the current charities supported by I.T.P.’s charitable collection programs.

 Born Free Foundation